zainsadaqat/graphql/README.md

 A Type on a Schema that defines operations clients can perform to access data that resembles the shape of the other Types in the Schema

+## Creating Queries
+● Create Query Type in the Schema using SDL

+● Add fields to the Query Type

+● Create Resolvers that for the fields